USS Dallas (SSN-700): Service history

-The contract to build Dallas was awarded to the Electric Boat Division of General Dynamics Corporation in Groton, Connecticut, on 31 October 1973 and her keel was laid down on 9 October 1976.
+The contract to build Dallas was awarded to the Electric Boat Division of General Dynamics Corporation in Groton, Connecticut, on 31 October 1973, and her keel was laid down on 9 October 1976.
 She was launched on 28 April 1979, sponsored by Mrs. Rita Crocker Clements, wife of former Deputy Secretary of Defense Bill Clements, and commissioned on 18 July 1981.
-Dallas was the first submarine of the Los Angeles class to be originally built with an all-digital fire control (tracking and weapon) system and sonar system.
-After commissioning, Dallas was attached to Submarine Development Squadron 12 in New London, Connecticut, where she was involved in research and development projects.
+Dallas was the first submarine of the Los Angeles class to be originally built with an all-digital fire-control (tracking and weapon) system and sonar system.
+After commissioning, Dallas was attached to Submarine Development Squadron 12 in New London, Connecticut, where she was involved in research-and-development projects.

 On 27 August 1981 Dallas damaged her lower rudder when she ran aground while approaching the Atlantic Undersea Test and Evaluation Center site at Andros Island, Bahamas.
 The submarine worked herself free after several hours and returned on the surface to New London, Connecticut, for repairs.

-From September 1988 Dallas was a member of Submarine Squadron 2, New London.
+From September 1988, Dallas was a member of Submarine Squadron 2, New London.
 During her time with Squadron 2, she completed the first ever Depot Modernization Period and various overseas deployments.

-Dallas completed an Engineered Refueling Overhaul (ERO) at the Portsmouth Naval Shipyard in Kittery, Maine, in 1998.
+Dallas completed an engineered refueling overhaul at the Portsmouth Naval Shipyard in Kittery, Maine, in 1998.
 The D1G-2 core was replaced with a D2W core.
-Dallas has had a removable Dry Deck Shelter for over a decade.
-This large chamber, fitted aft of the sail, has an array of air, water and hydraulic systems that allow Dallas to employ the Swimmer Delivery Vehicle, a highly mobile and virtually undetectable means of carrying out special forces missions.
+Dallas has had a removable dry deck shelter for over a decade.
+This large chamber, fitted aft of the sail, has an array of air, water, and hydraulic systems that allow Dallas to employ the swimmer delivery vehicle, a highly mobile and virtually undetectable means of carrying out special forces missions.

-Dallas has completed one deployment to the Indian Ocean, four Mediterranean Sea deployments, two Persian Gulf deployments, and seven deployments to the North Atlantic.
+Dallas has completed one Indian Ocean, four Mediterranean Sea, two Persian Gulf, and seven North Atlantic deployments.